Java Buzzwords

 • Java performance is high because of the use of bytecode.

-• The bytecode was used so that it can be easily translated into native machine code.
+• The bytecode can be easily translated into native machine code.

 10. Multithreaded

-• Multithreaded Programs handled multiple tasks simultaneously, which was helpful in creating interactive, networked programs.
+• Multithreaded programs handle multiple tasks simultaneously, which is helpful in creating interactive, networked programs.

-• Java run-time system comes with tools that support multiprocess synchronization used to construct smoothly interactive systems.
+• Java run-time system supports multiprocess synchronization for constructing interactive systems.

 11. Dynamic

-• Java is capable of linking in new class libraries, methods, and objects.
+• Java can link in new class libraries, methods, and objects dynamically.

-• Java programs carry with them substantial amounts of run-time type information that is used to verify and resolve accesses to objects at runtime.
-This makes it possible to dynamically link code in a safe and expedient manner.
+• Java programs carry substantial amounts of run-time type information, enabling dynamic linking in a safe and expedient manner.

 Conclusion